 Additionally, the employment law system is often perceived by foreign businesses as inflexible.
 For example, it is often difficult to terminate employees even when they are not performing as expected.

 One of the world’s largest corporations, Walmart, was not successful in entering the Korean market because its way of marketing did not resonate with local consumers.
 The market had different tastes and preferences that Walmart did not consider, ultimately creating incompatibility between the company and the targeted consumers.
 This scenario represents the importance of having a unique value proposition and a strategic fit that match local market conditions.

-Many foreign businesses that use a different model may confront resistance by Korean employees and business partners.
-They must learn to understand the different business culture and tradition.
+Many foreign businesses that use a different model may confront resistance from Korean employees and business partners.
+They must learn to understand different business cultures and traditions.
 To be successful, many foreign businesses must develop an appropriate strategy that considers these deep-rooted traditions and history.

 Foreign enterprises often face tough competition from domestic businesses that may apply pressure and force prices down.
 One sector where this issue is particularly prevalent is in pharmaceutical sales.
 The Drug Expenditure Rationalization Plan controls prices, which may make it difficult for companies that have an intensive focus on research and development to make a profit on their patented drugs.

-Your Solution to Challenges of Doing Business in South Korea: New Horizons
+Your Solution to Challenges of Doing Business in South Korea: Horizons

-Although there are certainly challenges of doing business in South Korea, they are not insurmountable.
-With the right partner, you can hire employees through a PEO that handles compliance matters and ensures your business is up-to-date with the current regulations.
+Although there are certainly challenges to doing business in South Korea, they are not insurmountable.
+With the right partner, you can hire South Korean employees through a PEO & Employer of Record that handles compliance matters and ensures your business is up-to-date with the current regulations.

 This framework allows you to test the market and localize your market strategy before you invest heavily in company incorporation.
 Our experts are ready to help you make your expansion to South Korea a success.
-Contact New Horizons Global Partners to get started.
+Contact Horizons to get started.